Xenon HID FAQ'S

 HID technology is also longer lasting than a filament bulb.
 HID systems will normally last 5-10 times longer so despite the obvious price difference, when you take into account the extra life and safety, they really can be great value for money.

 3. Are HID Conversion kits road legal?

 Unfortunately no aftermarket HID kit is strictly road legal as you are changing the lighting system (halogen to Gas discharge) in your car and for this reason the bulbs can't be E marked which is a legal requirement.
-You also won't have the self levelling and washer systems installed which is also a legal requirement for HID.
-Saying this however they will pass an MOT as the beam pattern and colour of the light (as long as you don't go higher than 6/8000K) will be correct and this is what gets tested in MOT's
+You also won't have the self levelling and washer systems installed which is also a legal requirement for HID, therefore all aftermarket HID kits are sold as off road use only.

 4. Will these interfere with my cars ECU system?